 Students work closely with their Ph.D.
 Advisory Committee to develop the dissertation proposal.
 Students are expected to defend their respective dissertation proposals by the end of the summer of their third year in the program.
 The proposal defense meets the Graduate School’s requirement for student’s preliminary examination.
 Students who successfully defend their dissertation proposal move to complete their dissertation research under the guidance of their Ph.D.
 Dissertation Committee.

 Virginia Tech offers a valuable opportunity to preview the program experience during the summer prior to the official fall start of the program.
-All students admitted to the Executive Ph.D. program are required to attend a summer intensive program that features seven in-person weekend residencies during June through August.
+All students admitted to the Executive Ph.D. program are required to attend a summer intensive program that features two-in-person weekends and five online weekends residencies during June through August.
 The summer intensive provides students with a preview of the Executive Ph.D experience and features distinguished Pamplin faculty who are internationally known for their research and teaching.

 - Perspectives and Priorities for Doctoral Research in the Business Disciplines provides an orientation to scholarly research in the business disciplines addressed in each Pamplin department